ibrahemesam/repo-view/README.md

 </pre>
 <pre>
 <strong>NB:</strong>
+Github Repository: dhould be just the repo name.
+Not the whole url. ie: "foo" instead of "https://github.com/username/foo"
+<strong>NB:</strong>
 The resulting repo-view url has its token as encrypted string.
 - Why being encrypted?
 = Because when putting the url in a github.io page (or anywhere on Github),